cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

     cluster, we need to make sure there is network connectivity between the two clusters, and that all the necessary secrets which hold passwords or certificates are properly created in advance.

+#### Example using a Volume Snapshot

+In case you are using volume snapshots, and your storage class provides cross-clusters availability of the snapshots, you can leaverage that to bootstrap a replica cluster through a volume snapshot of the source cluster.
+This **third example** defines a replica cluster that bootstraps from a volume snapshot using the `recovery` section.
+It uses both streaming replication (via basic authentication) and the object store to fetch the WAL files.

+You can check the [sample YAML](samples/cluster-example-replica-from-volume-snapshot.yaml) for it in the `samples/` subdirectory.

 ## Promoting the designated primary in the replica cluster